With Treatment

 Services provided:

-Montgomery Counseling Service Pllc is an inpatient rehab facility in Williston, ND that is situated in the 58801 zip code.
-Montgomery Counseling Service Pllc offers HIV/AIDS counseling, hepatitis education, counseling and support and substance use education.
-It includes IOT, regular outpatient treatment and outpatient services.
+Montgomery Counseling Service Pllc is an inpatient treatment center in Williston, North Dakota that is situated in the 58801 zip code.
+Montgomery Counseling Service Pllc offers counseling for families, counseling for individuals and counseling for groups.
+It provides intensive outpatient treatment program, regular outpatient treatment and outpatient rehab.

 Address: 1510 2nd Avenue West, Suite 102, Williston, ND 58801 in Williams County